 During this study, the men who used a sauna between four and seven times a week were found to be 66 percent less likely to be officially diagnosed with dementia and 65 percent less likely to be diagnosed with Alzheimer’s than other participants only visiting the sauna once a week.

-Though there is no conclusive evidence showing a direct correlation between using a sauna and an improvement in brain health, there are definitely some benefits that must be accounted for.
+Though no conclusive evidence shows a direct correlation between using a sauna and improving brain health, some benefits must be accounted for.

 Saunas Induce A Deeper Sleep